The History of Mini Golf: From Origins to Modern Day

 It’s easy to take the evolution of mini golf for granted when it’s always been a fun activity for as long as our generation can remember.
-But like all great things, mini golf has a rich and fascinating history that spans over a century.
+However, like all great things, mini golf has a rich and fascinating history that spans over a century.

-The entrance to a glow-in-the-dark indoor mini golf course at Monster Mini Golf.
+The entrance to a glow-in-the-dark indoor mini golf course at monster mini golf.

 Let Monster Mini Golf take you on a trip down memory lane and explore the origins of this beloved pastime.